 Businesses develop boilerplate “about us” sections for a reason: because it’s easier to get it right once than have to describe yourself every time you’re responding to RFPs.
 Even large RFP writing teams don’t generally do it all from a blank page.

 If you’re sending out multiple RFP responses every week, then it’s inevitable that you’re going to have to rely on some cookie-cutter “filler” material.
 Zoomforth makes it easy to do just that thanks to its RFP response template offering.

 That being said, a successful RFP response is more than just filling in a template.

 You’re expected to engage seriously with the spec listed in the RFP and demonstrate how your firm could help the RFP-sender address the professional challenges they’re experiencing.
 That’s not the kind of thing you can copy and paste.

 2. Go all out on the multimedia content when responding to RFPs

-If you’re reading this post, then you’re probably already using microsites to send RFP responses or are thinking that it’s time to use something that can spruce up your current file-based process.
+If you’re reading this post, then you’re probably already using microsites to send RFP responses or are thinking that it’s time to use something that can spruce up your current file-based request for proposal response format.

 Nobody has PDFs as their RFP response format of choice.
 In fact, no one enjoys reading reams of text whether in PDF or some other format.
 That goes for those who are evaluating your bid responses too.
 Make their job as interesting as possible by injecting a bit of variety into what can otherwise feel like a very staid format: